awsdocs/aws-php-developers-guide/doc_source/kinesis-firehose-example-delivery-stream.md

 }
 ```

-## List Existing Delivery Streams Sending Data to Other AWS Services<a name="list-existing-delivery-streams-sending-data-to-other-aws-services"></a>
+## List existing delivery streams sending data to other AWS services<a name="list-existing-delivery-streams-sending-data-to-other-aws-services"></a>

 To list all the existing Kinesis Data Firehose delivery streams sending data to Amazon S3, OpenSearch Service, or Amazon Redshift, or to Splunk, use the [ListDeliveryStreams](https://docs.aws.amazon.com/firehose/latest/APIReference/API_ListDeliveryStreams.html) operation\.